Fetch data from lookup tables

 Some types of workflow require input each time the workflow runs.
 For example, if you are setting up a workflow to provision app users automatically, you may need to specify the user group to which each new app user should be added.

 The simplest option is to use custom fields and forms to request input from someone within your organization each time the workflow is triggered.
 You can then use the field value in subsequent workflow steps.
-For example, you might include a form in an onboarding workflow to request the asset tag for each new starter's laptop, so that the asset can be assigned to them automatically.
+For example, you might include a form in an onboarding workflow to request the device tag for each new starter's laptop, so that the device can be assigned to them automatically.
 As forms involve a manual step each time the workflow runs, they are ideal for data that cannot be determined in advance.

 However, if the data required for a workflow run can be determined from information that is already available, then you can automate the data input step using lookup tables.
-For example, if user groups in a particular app are based on the person's team or location, you can create (or import) a lookup table to define the mappings between teams or locations and app user groups.
+For example, if user groups in a particular app are based on the person's team or location, you can create or import a lookup table to define the mappings between teams or locations and app user groups.
 Each time the workflow runs, the team or location of the workflow subject is used to fetch the appropriate group from the lookup table.

 Use cases